Identification of Information Structures in Bayesian Games: Proofs of Main Results

-where the second line follows from the triangle inequality, the third from the resolvent identify, and the fourth from the definition of the operator norm.
-Moreover, in the last line of (\ref{eq_affine_conv}), that $f_n$ is convergent and Lemma \ref{lem_cts_inv} imply that $(*)$ is finite, from which Lemma \ref{lem_cts_op} implies that $\|f-f_n\|$ and $\vertt{T-T_n}$ tend to $0$ as $n \to \infty$.
-Therefore, we confirm that $\|\bar{\varphi} - \bar{\varphi}^n\| \to 0$ as $n \to \infty$. {\it Q.E.D.}
+where the second line follows from the triangle inequality, the third from the resolvent identity, and the fourth from the definition of the operator norm.
+In the last line of \eqref{eq_affine_conv}, the term $(*)$ is finite because $f_n$ is convergent and Lemma~\ref{lem_cts_inv} gives the uniform boundedness of $\vertb{(I-T_n)^{-1}}$.
+Lemma~\ref{lem_cts_op} then implies that $\|f-f_n\|$ and $\vertt{T-T_n}$ converge to $0$ as $n \to \infty$.
+Therefore, $\|\bar{\varphi} - \bar{\varphi}^n\| \to 0$ as $n \to \infty$. {\it Q.E.D.}